Homes of 85,000 People at Risk, but Rain Eases Around Sydney

 Bureau of Meteorology manager Jane Golding said the weather pattern that brought heavy rain to Sydney since Friday has moved off the coast north of the city of 5 million people.

-Heavy rain fell in the last 24 hours as far north as Coffs Harbor, 450 kilometers (280 miles) from Sydney, Golding said.
+Heavy rain fell in the last 24 hours as far north as Coffs Harbor, 280 miles from Sydney, Golding said.

 © Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.